BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 21:28 And Abraham set seven ewe lambs of the flock by themselves.

 21:29 And Abimelech said unto Abraham, What mean these seven ewe lambs which thou hast set by themselves?
-21:30
+21:30 And he said, For these seven ewe lambs shalt thou take of my hand, that they may be a witness unto me, that I have digged this well.

+21:31 Wherefore he called that place Beersheba; because there they sware both of them.
 ## The Book of Psalms

 	Psalm 01